brykumara/Interbank-Network/README.md

 2. Perform a stress test using the Furfine Algorithm.
 3. Perform a fire-sale test where parts of the external assets of each node is invested in a common asset and fire sales can devalue shared external assets.

 We made our own scenarios for initial exogenous shocks, the recovery rate, and liquidity of external assets for this report.
+The final grade classification of this report is a distinction.